-The bill establishes limitations on the use of municipal affordable housing trust fund moneys for administrative costs, attorney fees, court costs to obtain immunity from exclusionary zoning litigation, to contest the municipality's fair share obligation, or use of the trust fund moneys while a municipality does not have immunity from exclusionary zoning litigation.
-The bill authorizes a municipality to expend a portion of its affordable housing trust fund on actions and efforts reasonably related to, or necessary for, certain processes of the program, as provided in the bill.
-The bill requires each municipality authorized to retain and expend non-residential development fees to periodically provide DCA with an accounting of all such fees that have been collected and expended.

-The bill prohibits a municipality from receiving bonus credit for any particular type of low- or moderate-income housing, unless authority to obtain bonus credit is expressly provided by the "Fair Housing Act."
+The bill would establish limitations on the use of municipal affordable housing trust fund moneys for administrative costs, attorney fees, court costs to obtain immunity from a builder's remedy, to contest the municipality's fair share obligation, or use of the trust fund moneys while a municipality does not have immunity from builder's remedy litigation.
+The bill would authorize a municipality to expend a portion of its affordable housing trust fund on actions and efforts reasonably related to or necessary for certain processes of the program, as provided in the bill.
+The bill would require each municipality authorized to retain and expend non-residential development fees to periodically provide DCA with an accounting of all such fees that have been collected and expended.
+The bill would prohibit municipality from receiving bonus credit for any particular type of low- or moderate-income housing, unless authority to obtain bonus credit is expressly provided by the "Fair Housing Act," as amended and supplemented by the bill.
 The bill expressly prohibits a municipality from receiving more than one type of bonus credit for any unit, or from satisfying more than 25 percent of its prospective need obligation through the use of bonus credits.
-The bill expressly authorizes bonus credits in the amounts provided in the bill for: (1) housing for individuals with special needs or permanent supportive housing; (2) ownership units created in partnership sponsorship with a non-profit housing developer; (3) housing located in a Garden State Growth Zone or certain transit-oriented locations; (4) certain age-restricted housing units; (5) family housing with at least three bedrooms above the minimum number required by the bedroom distribution; (6) housing constructed on certain land previously used for retail, office, or commercial space; (7) certain existing rental housing for which affordability controls are extended through municipal contributions; (8) certain 100 percent affordable developments built through municipal contributions of real property or funding; (9) certain housing for very low-income households; and (10) certain transformation of existing market rate units to affordable housing.
+The bill expressly authorizes bonus credits in the amounts provided in the bill for: (1) housing for individuals with special needs or permanent supportive housing; (2) ownership units created in partnership sponsorship with a non-profit housing developer; (3) housing located in a Garden State Growth Zone or certain transit-oriented locations; (4) certain agerestricted housing units; (5) family housing with at least three bedrooms above the minimum number required by the bedroom distribution in a given development; (6) housing constructed on certain land previously used for retail, office, or commercial space; (7) certain existing rental housing for which affordability controls are extended through municipal contributions; (8) certain 100 percent affordable developments built through municipal contributions of land or funding; and (9) certain housing for very low-income households.
 The bill also clarifies that all parties would be entitled to rely upon regulations on municipal credits, adjustments, and compliance mechanisms previously adopted by COAH unless those regulations are contradicted by statute, including but not limited to this bill, or binding court decisions.

-The bill requires DCA to maintain certain affordable housingrelated information on its website, including: (1) the start and expiration dates of deed restrictions; (2) residential and non-residential development fees collected and expended, including purposes and amounts of such expenditures; and (3) the current balance in the municipality's affordable housing trust funds.
-The bill also directs municipalities to provide the information to DCA necessary to comply with this requirement.
+The bill would require DCA to maintain certain affordable housing-related information on its website, including: (1) the start and expiration dates of deed restrictions; (2) residential and non-residential development fees collected and expended, including purposes and amounts of such expenditures; and (3) the current balance in the municipality's affordable housing trust funds.
+The bill would also direct municipalities to provide the information to DCA necessary to comply with this requirement.

-The bill amends various parts of the statutory law to remove references to COAH, and to transfer rulemaking authority, to the extent necessary, from COAH to DCA and the New Jersey Housing and Mortgage Finance Agency (HMFA).
-The bill directs HMFA to update the Uniform Housing Affordability Controls (UHAC) within nine months following the effective date of the bill.
-With certain exceptions, for the purpose of newly created affordable rental units, a 30-year minimum deed restriction would be required, and in the case of for-sale units, a 20-year minimum deed restriction would be required.
-For housing units for which affordability controls are extended for a new term of affordability: a 20-year minimum deed restriction would be required if the unit was initially created before October 1, 2001; and a 30-year minimum deed restriction would be required if the unit was initially created on or following that date.
+The bill would amend various parts of the statutory law to remove references to COAH, and to transfer rulemaking authority, to the extent necessary, from COAH to DCA and the New Jersey Housing and Mortgage Finance Agency (HMFA).
+The bill directs HMFA to update the Uniform Housing Affordability Controls within nine months following the effective date of the bill.
+With certain exceptions, for the purpose of affordable rental units, a 40-year minimum deed restriction would be required, and in the case of forsale units, a 20-year minimum deed restriction would be required.

-The bill appropriates \$12 million to the program, and \$4 million to DCA, from the General Fund, for the purposes of carrying out their respective responsibilities for the fourth round of affordable housing obligations.
+The bill would appropriate \$12 million to the program, and \$4 million to DCA, from the General Fund, for the purposes of carrying out their respective responsibilities for the fourth round of affordable housing obligations.